XulinChen/Distributed_system_assignment2/README.md

 Both architectures include **≥ 5 containerized nodes** (Docker) and scripts to **benchmark throughput and latency** under varying workloads.
 You will plug in your **challenge rules, datasets, inference/evaluation code** later.

-> ⚠️ This is a teaching scaffold.
-It focuses on the distributed-system plumbing: service boundaries, inter-service comms, simple data flow, basic scheduler/worker pattern, consistency hook, and metrics collection.

 ---
 ## Functional Requirements (covered)